micropython/micropython/docs/reference/glossary.rst

         properties of these pins (e.g. controllable by the same register).

+    interned string
+        A string referenced by its (unique) identity rather than its address.
+Interned strings are thus can be quickly compared just by their identifiers, instead of comparing by content.
+The drawbacks of interned strings are that interning operation takes time (proportional to the number of existing interned strings, i.e. becoming slower and slower over time) and that the space used for interned strings is not reclaimable.
+String interning is done automatically by MicroPython compiler and runtimer when it's either required by the implementation (e.g. function keyword arguments are represented by interned string id's) or deemed beneficial (e.g. for short enough strings, which have a chance to be repeated, and thus interning them would save memory on copies).
+Most of string and I/O operations don't produce interned strings due to drawbacks described above.

     MCU
         Microcontroller.
 Microcontrollers usually have much less resources than a full-fledged computing system, but smaller, cheaper and